Geology of CRYSTAL ONYX Cave

 The underground river.

 As we continued to be raised above sea level, the water table dropped, and the river dug lower into the limestone, ending near the lake level.
-Erosion probably caused the river source to disappear.
-Water also carved the Palace Room.
+Erosion caused the river source to disappear.
+Water from the Imagination Room carved the Wedding Chapel.
 Subsequent deposits of flow stone closed up the water channels.

 The sandstone was eroded away, and water could flow through the limestone.
 Once the cave was exposed to air, the water couldn’t hold as much calcium and it started to be deposited as our beautiful secondary formations.